 This article highlights the work of Consuegra and Engels (2016) as a second PD model.
 It is based on that of Desimone (2009) and van Veen, Zwart, Meirink, & Verloop (2010).
 Consuegra and Engels incorporated the five key features of effective TPD indicated by Desimone (2009).
 However, they added three additional key features, namely, ownership or responsiveness to self-identified needs and interests, an appreciative approach (i.e., strength-based rather than deficiency-based), and finally, school based (i.e., incorporated into the daily work of teachers).
 Similar to a more recent version of Desimone’s work (e.g., Desimone & Garet, 2015), Consuegra and Engels also explicitly integrated the context wherein the TPD takes place as an important element to consider, as Figure 2 illustrates.

-A change in teacher attitudes apparently must precede a change in practice or instruction in the sequence of Consuegra and Engels’ (2016) framework for PD latter’s.
+In the TPD sequence of Consuegra and Engels (2016) a change in attitudes preceded a change in practice or instruction, albeit they also acknowledged, but to a lesser extent, the opposite.
 However, in Guskey’s (2002) sequence, a change in instruction precedes a change in beliefs and attitudes.
 It remains unclear whether pre- and in-service teachers first change their instructional practices and then their beliefs and attitudes or whether they first change their beliefs and attitudes and then their instructional practices.
 The current research on this matter supports both approaches.
 Scott (2016) argued that some teachers first change their beliefs and then their practices, and that others first change their practices and then their beliefs.

 The final model presented by this article is that of Evans (2014).
 Evans identified three main components of professional development and introduced behavioral development, attitudinal development, and intellectual development, which refer to a teacher’s professional performance, work-related attitudes, and professional-related knowledge.
 Furthermore, Evans (2011, 2014) placed great emphasis on the recognition of teacher change, a recognition that teachers need to experience when it comes to anchoring changes in everyday practice.
 Figure 3 presents Evans’ (2014) componential structure of PD.
 The significance of Evans’ (2014) work for this article is discussed later.